 Building a revenue engine that unifies departments such as sales, marketing, customer success or operations it hard for every business.

-Startups, scaleups have the advantage as their departmental silos are less established and more able to execute change.
+Startups and scale-ups have the advantage, as their departmental silos are less established and more able to execute change.

-First, the plethora of legacy systems mean finding a place where you can view all of the organisations interaction with a customer (sales, marketing, customer success) can be at times impossible.
+First, the plethora of legacy systems means finding a place where you can view all the organisation’s interactions with a customer (sales, marketing, customer success) can be at times impossible.

 - What were the goals of the omnichannel transformation?

 - What were the first few things you focused on?

 - How did you ensure the new buyer persona had buy-in across the organisation?

 - How did you use the improved data in the CRM to help the sales teams have better conversations with clients?